Shurpanakha: Marriage and widowhood

-The popular story of Shurpanakha's marriage originated from a Tamil folktale and was absorbed into the Ramayana.
-As per the story, when Shurpanakha grew up, she secretly married the Danava prince of the Kalkeya Danava clan, Vidyutjihva.
+When Shurpanakha grew up, she secretly married the Danava prince of the Kalkeya Danava clan, Vidyutjihva.
 Ravana became enraged with Shurpanakha for marrying a Danava.
-The Danavas were the mortal enemies of Rakshasas, and he was about to punish her, but Mandodari convinced him to respect the wishes of his sister.
-Thus Ravana accepted Shurpanakha, her husband and Danavas as relatives officially.
+The Danavas were the mortal enemies of Rakshasas.
+Enraged Ravana decided to kill both of them.
+Thus waged a war against Vidyutjihva's army and killed him in a battle.
+Ravana was about to kill Surpanakha too but Ravana's wife Mandodari saved her.
+Ravana's brothers Kumbhakarna and Vibhishana also appealed to him to spare Surpanakha's life.

-At the time of conquering Rasatala (the underworld), Ravana killed Vidyutjihva.
-The reason of Ravana's act is different from text to text Some claim that he accidentally killed Vidyutjihva, while other state that in Shurpanakha's absence, Vidyutjihva attacked Ravana, who in self-defense killed his brother-in-law.
-This caused Shurpanakha a great displeasure, and after seeing his sister's grief, Ravana asked her to roam and search for another husband.
+Mandodari asked Surpanakha to roam and search for another husband.
 Shurpanakha then split her time between Lanka and the woods of Southern India, sometimes living with her forest-dwelling Asura relatives, Khara and Dushana, on Ravana's orders.
-She also had conceived a son by Vidyutjihva known as Shambhri who was accidentally killed by Lakshmana.

 Encounter with Rama, Sita and Lakshmana

 According to Valmiki, she met the exiled Prince Rama of Ayodhya, during one such visit to the Forest of Panchavati, and was instantly smitten by his youthful good looks.
 She adopted a beautiful form to entice him, but Rama meanwhile kindly rejected her advances, telling her that he was faithful to his wife Sita and thus would never take another wife.
 Rejected, Shurpanakha then approached his younger brother, Lakshmana, who said that he is only second to Ram and therefore not worthy of her.
 Infuriated by their dismissals, the humiliated and envious Shurpanakha returned to her demonic form and attacked Sita, but was thwarted by Lakshmana, who cut off her nose.